 There are a few issues at play.
 How did Thatchers manage to secure registered trade mark rights for the word KATY in class 33 on cider in the first instance, given that i) it is a descriptive term for a specific variety of apples AND more pointedly ii) where Katy apples are used in that particular cider itself??

 Let’s mull over this…

-If regard is had to ii) should this numeral be i?
-There is no ii above above, given that Thatchers likely uses Katy apples in its KATY cider, it runs the risk of encountering an objection to its registered KATY trade mark by an interested third party on the basis that its KATY mark is indicative of the qualities and characteristics of its cider which is made from Katy apples.
+If regard is had to ii) above - given that Thatchers likely uses Katy apples in its KATY cider, it runs the risk of encountering an objection to its registered KATY trade mark by an interested third party on the basis that its KATY mark is indicative of the qualities and characteristics of its cider which is made from Katy apples.
 To the writer, it seems that Thatchers could defend its position in the market, by relying on evidence of its substantial use of the trade mark KATY on cider prior to when it filed such mark in the UK in 2006, showing that the word had gained a secondary meaning of a distinctive nature, apart from as a descriptor for a specific variety of apples (irrespective of whether or not such apples are used in its cider).